Omtatah/triangle-tracker/README.md

-#Application Name
+#Application Name.
 	Triangle-tracker

-#Brief BDD-included description of application
+#Brief BDD-included description of application.
 	Here is a triangle tracker that tracks different types of triangles based on the measurements a user feeds it.

 	It follows the following criteria to idntify the triangles: